Characters: Game Of Thrones Independent Characters

 - Possibly a call-back to his book-counterpart, whose doesn't have the widest range of facial expressions beyond smiling.

-- Friendly Enemy: Varys loathes him, but they frequently trade barbs in a polite and subtle manner.
+- Friendly Enemy: Varys loathes him, but they call each other friend with a veiled, sardonic emphasis and frequently trade barbs in a polite and subtle manner.

 - Hyper Awareness: Watch him avoiding a Right Behind Me situation in "Fire and Blood", and that's just one of the times he shows it.